ehabcharek/EMC-Tools/README.md

 useful for switching from maya to blender, as well as speeding up the non-destructive modeling workflow (using modifiers)

 "Documentation" link: https://www.artstation.com/artwork/4816nl

+NOTE: you ONLY need to download emc_tools.py.
+Don't download as ZIP!